Second Annual Houston Shock Symposium

 Please submit your case in a PowerPoint format of no more than 10 slides via email.

-Abstract and Case Submission Deadline is January 15, 2019.
+Abstract and Case Submission is now closed.